Automattic/newspack-docker/README.md

-n build theme # Builds the newspack-theme repo n build newspack-plugin # Builds the main plugin n build newsletters # You can also omit the 'newspack-' prefix from plugins n build # Bulds the project you are currently in
+n build theme # Builds the newspack-theme repo n build newspack-plugin # Builds the main plugin n build newsletters # You can also omit the 'newspack-' prefix from plugins n build # Builds the project you are currently in n ci-build # Runs npm ci --legacy-peer-deps and builds the project you are currently in
 ```

 Watch and run tests on projects: